HindustaaniSher/CyberSecurity-Task7/README.md

-# Task 7 – Browser Extension Analysis
+# CyberSecurity Task 7 – Browser Extension Analysis

 ## Objective:
 To analyze browser extensions (add-ons) and review their permissions to assess potential privacy and security implications.